HB9IIU/ESP32-ISS-Tracker/README.md

 ### **Important Notes**
 - Ensure the Wi-Fi credentials and API key are accurate and match your setup.
-- Latitude and longitude values should reflect your exact location for the best results.
-You can find these using [Google Maps](https://maps.google.com).
+- Latitude and longitude values should reflect your exact location for best results.
+Use [Google Maps](https://maps.google.com) or a GPS device to find these coordinates.
 - The altitude value must be in meters.

-Once you’ve updated `config.h` with your settings, your project will be ready to run! 🎉
+---

 5. **Compile and Upload the Code**:
    - Connect your ESP32 to your computer using a USB cable.